Creamy Passion Fruit Possets topped with fresh passion fruit pulp make a refreshing no-bake dessert with silky texture and bright tropical flavour.

 Instructions

-Put the double cream and sugar in a saucepan over a medium heat.
-Bring to the boil, then simmer for 2 or 3 minutes, stirring constantly.
+- Put the double cream and sugar into a medium saucepan over medium heat.
+Bring to a boil, then simmer for 2–3 minutes, stirring constantly until the sugar dissolves.

-Remove the pan from the heat and stir in the passion fruit pulp and lemon juice.
+- Remove the pan from the heat and stir in the passion fruit pulp and lemon juice until fully combined.

-Chill in the fridge for at least 2 hours or until set.
+- Chill in the fridge for at least 2 hours, or until set, then serve.

 I posted a comment on how lovely this desert is and I’m wondering if this can be done with mango in the same way- would love to know.
 In Australia & have an abundance of mangos & I can imagine it would be divine .
 Any ideas would be welcome